Admission to the Master of Education Degree

 - Have a minimum cumulative GPA of 3.00 on at least nine (9) hours of graduate coursework; or

 - Have a minimum percentile 40% on both verbal and quantitative reasoning score of the GRE.

 - Have a minimum score of four hundred (400) on the MAT

-- Have submitted acceptable program application documents (references, resume, essay questions, etc.)
+- Have submitted acceptable program application documents (references, personal information, personal statement, etc.)

 Conditional admission may be granted to an applicant who has met the GPA requirement for unconditional admission but has not submitted all other required documentation and/or completed the GRE (if required).
 The documentation and satisfactory completion of testing (if required) must be completed and processed before the student may enroll in the second semester.